brentestewart/brentestewart.github.io/_posts/2020-06-12-how-to-update-git-commit-dates.md

 ---
 layout: post
-title: "Brent Stewart, How to update git commit dates"
+title: "How to update git commit dates"
 date: 2014-04-30
 ---